GeorgiIliev95/Restaurant-Reservation/README.md

 # Restaurant-Reservation
-Non-commercial Project for UI/UX academic course using Xamarin mobile app development platform.
+Non-commercial project for UI/UX academic course using Xamarin mobile app development platform.
 Designed to ease the clients of a given restaurant to book a table via this app.

 ## Demo